prosopo/captcha/dev/flux/README.md

 # @prosopo/flux

-This package contains a Command Line Interface (CLI) for interacting with the Flux network.
+This package contains a Command Line Interface (CLI) for interacting with the Flux cloud network.

 ## CLI Usage